What is Standard Operating Procedure?

 Example 1: Recruitment and Hiring Process (Organization level)

-When we were smaller we didn’t have a dedicated recruitment team, onboarding team, HR department, and the IT department.
-Pretty much all the tasks related to hiring and onboarding were done by either the founder (me) or one or two senior people in the organization.
+When we were smaller, we didn’t have a dedicated recruitment team, onboarding team, HR department, or IT department.
+Pretty much all hiring and onboarding tasks were handled by either the founder (me) or one or two senior people in the organization.

-Today we are close to 130 employees and with all the above-mentioned departments in place in total, there are about 8 people involved in bringing a new employee into the organization.
+Today, we have close to 130 employees, and with all the above-mentioned departments in place, about 8 people are involved in bringing on a new employee.

-This is were standard operating procedures (SOP) become crucial to make the process seamless, giving clear guidelines on each and everyone’s responsibilities, making it repeatable and reducing dependencies on any individual.
+This is where standard operating procedures (SOPs) become crucial to make the process seamless, giving clear guidelines on each and every one’s responsibilities, making it repeatable, and reducing dependencies on any individual.

 The way we do it at Kovai.co (parent company of Document360) is by clearly defining the SOPs.
 As I mentioned earlier, Standard Operating Procedures can be represented in various formats.

-In our case, it’s a combination of Microsoft Teams with various channels, policy and procedure manual documents in Document360 along with flow charts (from LucidCharts).
+In our case, it’s a combination of Microsoft Teams, with various channels, and policy and procedure manual documents in Document360, along with flowcharts (from LucidCharts).

-As you can see from the above picture, for every step in the recruitment process right from finding talent to the exit of the employee it’s well structured.
-There is a different Microsoft Channel to list the roles (represented with D prefix) by the department.
+As you can see from the above picture, for every step in the recruitment process, right from finding talent to the exit of the employee, it’s well structured.
+There is a different Microsoft Channel to list the roles (with a D prefix) for each department.

-Once hired we have set of Standard Operating procedures like an approval process, onboarding process (email creation, laptop allocation, etc), performance feedback after 3-6 months probation, employment confirmation, and if someone resigns, the exit process (represented with T prefix).
+Once hired, we have a set of Standard Operating procedures like an approval process, onboarding process (email creation, laptop allocation, etc), performance feedback after 3-6 months probation, employment confirmation, and if someone resigns, the exit process (represented with T prefix).

-The only way you can scale a business is by clearly defining your standard operating procedures and constantly tweaking and improving it as your organization grows.
+The only way to scale a business is to clearly define your standard operating procedures and continually tweak and improve them as your organization grows.

 Example 2: Customer Success Routines

-At Kovai.co we have dedicated customer success teams for each of our products.
-Their primary job is to book appointments with our existing customers and have periodic calls every 3-6 months once to understand product usage, get any feedback, and pass it on to the engineering team.
+At Kovai.co, we have dedicated customer success teams for each of our products.
+Their primary job is to book appointments with existing customers and to have periodic calls every 3-6 months to understand product usage, gather feedback, and pass it on to the engineering team.

-We have a well-defined process and standard operating procedure for this activity, here is a real sample from our existing Document360 internal SOP project.
+We have a well-defined process and standard operating procedure for this activity.

-Without these SOP the team won’t be coordinated and they will all record in whatever way they think is appropriate.
-Again this process evolved inside the company over time.
+Without these SOPs, the team won’t be coordinated, and they will all record in whatever way they think is appropriate.
+Again, this process evolved inside the company over time.

-As I mentioned earlier in the document, bringing SOPs into the organization is a big investment and a cultural change, which needs to be addressed in a systematic way for the success of the implementation.
+As I mentioned earlier in the document, bringing SOPs into the organization is a significant investment and a cultural change that must be addressed systematically for successful implementation.

 Some of the common challenges you’ll experience adaption SOPs

-Your SOP documents are living documents.
-It’s not typically done and dusted (the majority of the cases).
-Hence it will require constantly updating them so it’s not outdated.
+SOP documents are living documents.
+It’s not typically done and dusted (in most cases).
+Hence, it will require constant updates to keep it up to date.
 An outdated document is a useless document.

 If SOPs do not reflecting the current working process (even a slight deviation) then it become useless.
-You can easily address this problem by using the Document360 Review Reminder feature you can set a reminder once the article is published to make it stale after a period.
-Example 3 months, 6 months, etc. You can then review, amend, and republish it.
+You can easily address this problem by using the Review Reminder feature, set a reminder once the article is published to make it stale after a period.
+Example: 3 months, 6 months, etc. You can then review, amend, and republish it.

-This is another major challenge, if nobody is using the published SOP then it’s pretty much useless.
-You need to have a process to constantly review the metrics, and usage of SOPs and do some push (ex: highlighting it in meetings, taking it to senior management to give a push, etc).
+This is another major challenge: if nobody uses the published SOP, it’s pretty much useless.
+You need a process to constantly review SOP metrics and usage, and to implement some push (e.g., highlighting it in meetings, taking it to senior management to get it moving, etc.).

-Document360 Analytics capability will help you get the metrics highlighting things like views, reads, popular articles, likes, dislikes, etc.
+The Analytics will help you get metrics on views, reads, popular articles, likes, dislikes, etc.

-Document360 can help you solve this problem by giving options for the readers (not stakeholders/reviewers) to give feedback on SOPs like whether they like/dislike or even give explicit comments about certain sections of the article.
+A good SOP tool can help you solve this problem by giving readers (not stakeholders/reviewers) options to provide feedback on SOPs, such as whether they like/dislike them, or to leave explicit comments on specific sections of the article.

-Document360 provides two different interfaces a Knowledgebase management portal for people who write/manage standard operating procedures and a simple Knowledgebase site focused on readers with great search, category visualization, and feedback options.
+We offer two different interfaces: a Knowledgebase management portal for people who write/manage standard operating procedures, and a simple Knowledgebase site focused on readers with great search, category visualization, and feedback options.

 Why Document360 for Standard Operating Procedures?

-Even though you can use standard tools like Google Docs or a bunch of Microsoft Word documents stored in a central shared location.
-Using Document360 will make your life easy and takes away a lot of pain points I addressed throughout the document.
+Even though you can use standard tools like Google Docs or a bunch of Microsoft Word documents stored in a central shared location, using Document360 will make your life easier and remove many of the pain points I addressed throughout the document.

-You might want to restrict a specific category of SOP’s to only selected people (Ex: HR team got sensitive SOP documents), you can easily achieve it using Document360’s category level access right using security groups and reader accounts.
-Even though you can do this with Google Docs and Microsoft SharePoint it becomes a bit more tedious to manage it.
+You might want to restrict a specific category of SOPs to a select group of people (E.g., the HR team has sensitive SOP documents).
+You can easily do this using our category-level access rights via security groups and reader accounts.
+Even though you can do this with Google Docs and Microsoft SharePoint, it becomes a bit more tedious to manage it.

 Separate interfaces for Editors and Readers.
-Editors will require a bit of sophistication while creating SOP’s like rich editor, analytics, category manager, etc, whereas, Readers only need a good interface to read the content in any device with a good real-time search.
+Editors will require a bit of sophistication when creating SOPs, such as a rich editor, analytics, and a category manager, whereas Readers only need a good interface to read content on any device with real-time search.